-- matters relating to information technology, the internet and matters relating to Cyber laws, administration of the IT Act and other IT related laws.
-It is submitted that as such, the Ministry is also responsible for ensuring that arbitrary and illegal actions of an intermediary (such as Respondent No.2) do not result in the infringement of the fundamental rights of an individual. - 3.
-That the Respondent No. 2, WhatsApp is an instant messaging service provider Application.
+- 3. That the Respondent No. 2, WhatsApp is an instant messaging service provider Application.
 More than 2 billion people in over 180 countries use WhatsApp to stay in touch with work, friends and family, anytime and anywhere.
 As per its Website, "With WhatsApp, you'll get fast, simple, secure messaging and calling for free\, available on phones all over the world."
-WhatsApp is free, it uses internet connection via WiFi or Data connection, and offers messaging and calling, available on phones all over the world.
+WhatsApp is free, it uses internet connection via WiFi or Data connection, and offers messaging and calling, available on phones all over the world wiFi or Data connection, and offers messaging and calling, available on phones all over the world wiffi or Data connection, and offers messaging and calling, available on phones all over the world.
 WhatsApp is an effective alternative to SMS and has grown its root deep into the society.
 Their product supports sending and receiving a variety of media: text, photos, videos, documents, and location, as well as voice calls. - 4.
 That Respondent No. 3, Facebook Inc. is an American online social media and social networking service based in Menlo Park, California, and a flagship service of the company Facebook, accessed Inc. Facebook can be from devices with Internet connectivity, such as personal computers, tablets and smartphones.
 After registering, users can create a profile revealing information about themselves.
 They can post text, photos and multimedia which is shared with any other users that have agreed to be their "friend", with any reader.
 Users can also use various embedded apps, join common-interest groups, buy and sell items or services on Marketplace, and receive notifications of their Facebook friends' activities and activities of Facebook pages they follow.
-Facebook claimed that it had more than 2.3 billion monthly active users as of December 2018, and it

-- was the most downloaded mobile app of the 2010s globally.
+Facebook claimed that it had more than 2.3 billion monthly active users as of December 2018, and it was the most downloaded mobile app of the 2010s globally.
 In February, 2014, Facebook acquired WhatsApp.
-WhatsApp is now a subsidiary company of Facebook. - 5.
-That WhatsApp has become an important mode of communication amongst the citizens of India and is also being used to aide multiple Governmental functions as well.
+WhatsApp is now a subsidiary company of Facebook.

+- 5. That WhatsApp has become an important mode of communication amongst the citizens of India and is also being used to aide multiple Governmental functions as well.
 So much so that even the Hon'ble Supreme Court of India, vide Order dated 10.07.2020 in Suo Moto Writ Petition (C) No. 3/2020 in 'Re: Cognizance For Extension of Limitation' had allowed the service of summons via electronic mode including WhatsApp.
 This substantiates to the fact that WhatsApp is discharging a Public Function despite being a private entity.
 In the prevalent Covid-19 pandemic times, Confidential proceedings such as that of the mediations is being conducted by WhatsApp.
 For instance, the District Legal Services Authority, Mediation and Concilliation Centre, Gurugram, uses WhatsApp to conduct mediation proceedings (Video Conference) through WhatsApp. - 6.
 Over the years, WhatsApp use has become indispensable in the day to day affairs of citizens and also in Government and Judicial functionaries.
 At the outset, WhatsApp cannot be allowed to go berserk at its whims and fancy.